 The Company provides a merchandise discount for its employees.
-The Named Executive Officers were provided a discount of 33% for purchases at Nordstrom full-line stores and Nordstrom.com and Nordstrom 20% purchases at Rack Nordstromrack.com/HauteLook and our restaurants.
+The Named Executive Officers were provided a discount of 33% for purchases at Nordstrom full-line stores and Nordstrom.com and 20% for purchases at Nordstrom Rack stores, Nordstromrack.com/ HauteLook and our restaurants.
 A 40% discount is available at certain times of the year on specific merchandise.
-The merchandise discount provided to the Named Executive Officers is the same as for all other eligible management and high-performing non-management employees of the Company.
+The merchandise discount provided to the Named Executive Officers is the same as for all other eligible management and high-performing nonmanagement employees of the Company.
 The amounts reported are the total discount the Named Executive Officers received on their Nordstrom purchases during the fiscal year.
 The Company provides the same merchandise discount program for its Board of Directors, as described on page 17.